pendo-io/pendo-mobile-sdk/api-documentation/native-ios-apis.md

 > To generate an anonymous visitor, pass 'nil' as the visitorId.
 Visitor data and Account data are optional.

 > No action is taken if the visitor and account IDs don’t change when calling the startSession API during an ongoing session.

+> If setup failed, startSession will also fail, and the SDK will not start.
+Also, make sure to call startSession when internet is available, because after 3 failed attempts the SDK will stop trying to connect to the server.

 > If startSession is successful, the SDK posts a notification called "kPNDDidSuccessfullyInitializeSDKNotification".